 Saltwater species

 The LVI is a freshwater assessment tool.
 Abort sampling if plant taxa that occur strictly in marine waters are present.
 Examples of marine taxa include mangroves, Spartina alterniflora, Spartina patens, Juncus romerianus, Salicornia spp., and Batis maritima.
+The presence of these taxa would indicate that the system is not a freshwater lake, and therefore the LVI should not be used.

 Highly Vegetated Lakes

 The LVI is a rapid field method that should be conducted from a boat.
 Some lakes are so full of vegetation that it is very difficult to maneuver in the lake by boat (Figure 8).
-If the vegetation is so thick that observers cannot see shoreline from the boat or cannot access an area of shoreline at which to conduct the belt transect, sampling should either be aborted or conducted via airboat.
+If the vegetation is so thick that observers cannot see shoreline from the boat when doing the drive-by portion of the method, or cannot access an area of shoreline at which to conduct the belt transect, sampling should either be aborted or conducted via airboat.
 If an airboat is used, measures should be taken to ensure that samplers can adequately communicate and record their observations so they don’t miss important taxa.
 Some lakes have areas of thick floating vegetation or floating tussocks.
 Those lakes can be sampled as long as the samplers can observe the majority of lake area and shoreline in the sampling sections.